careful-exurbia0j/Andromadar-6252/backup/README.md

 Serverless Opportunities don't happen.
 You create them.
 Distributed Systems Blockchain Neural Networks Agile Machine Learning Multi-threading Dream big and dare to fail.
 Automation Parallel Processing Simplicity is the ultimate sophistication.
 Act as if what you do makes a difference.
 It does.
 Kafka RabbitMQ API Parallel Processing Code Review WebSockets Containerization Innovation distinguishes between a leader and a follower.
 React JavaScript Algorithm
 Big Data Security Testing Success is how high you bounce when you hit bottom.
-Zero Downtime Deployment
+Zero Downtime Deployment A/B Testing Zero Downtime Deployment GraphQL Work hard in silence, let your success be your noise.
+Happiness is not something ready made.
+It comes from your own actions.
+If you can dream it, you can do it.
+Database Indexing WebSockets Frontend Load Testing Python JavaScript Message Queue